Gizmotronn/starsailors/docs/README.md

 Coding is a big part of my life, and it's a big part of the work I do with ACORD
 * [Setting up for C++](http://acord-robotics.github.io/starsailors/cplusplus-settingup) --- C++ is  one of the coding languages we'll be learning
 * [Code Resources]{:.heading.flip.title} --- To create code for Stellarios, we use a number of resources, applications and tools.
 You can check them out here
+* [Sololearn]{:.heading.flip.title} --- Sololearn is a free-to-use site that teaches you how to code.
+I'll be compiling all my notes and practice code from Sololearn on this page.
+I'll be using Sololearn for CSS, HTML, Javascript, C++, and Python mainly

 [register]: register.md
 [spaceship]: spaceship.md